Tips on installing a navigation system

 We can help

 Our highly trained Technical Support staff can provide parking brake, VSS, and reverse wire information for most vehicles.
-They're available seven days a week (have your invoice handy when you call).
+They're available seven days a week (have your invoice handy when you contact us).
 Even if the information is not available for your vehicle, they can still help you figure out which wires are the ones you need.

 If you opt for interior mounting, keep in mind that the GPS antenna cannot "see" through metal.
 Reception is also prone to electromagnetic interference when mounted in the interior of the vehicle.
 Do not place the antenna on the dashboard or rear deck if: